SSWD Learning Disabilities Handbook for Students/Faculty

 - Clearly spell out expectations at the beginning of the course (e.g. grading, material to be covered, due dates) in writing.

 - All faculty should have a statement at the bottom of their syllabus indicating that all requests for accommodations must go through SSWD.
 If a student asks for an academic adjustment without an Accommodation Letter from SSWD they should be referred to SSWD directly.
-It is recommended that the department heads make labels available to each faculty member for attaching to their syllabus with the following statements:
+It is recommended that the department heads make labels available to each faculty member for attaching to their syllabus with a statement such as:

-- Since LD students often have either a visual or auditory processing/memory deficit, provide course content in both visual and auditory formats; i.e., lectures accompanied by written outline or notes.
+- Since students with LD often have either a visual or auditory processing/memory deficit, provide course content in both visual and auditory formats; i.e., lectures accompanied by written outline or notes.
 Tape-recording or notetaker services may be also necessary.
-Alternative formats may also include CD-ROMs, computer programs or other technology.
+Alternative formats may also include electronic text, computer programs or other technology.

 - Provide a well-organized study guide for the text and lecture notes.
 Study questions and review materials are also very helpful.
-Refer students who appear to have inadequate study skills to available learning study skills classes and workshops on campus; i.e., LS 50-study strategies, LD Program, Learning Skills Center, EOP/Academic Achievement Center.
+Refer students who appear to have inadequate study skills to available learning study skills tutoring or workshops on campus; i.e., LD Program, Peer Academic Resource Center, EOP/Academic Achievement Center.

 - Provide different ways of learning and educational experiences; i.e., group and team projects, videos and movies, visual and graphic representations and illustrations, experiential activities, oral presentations, dramatic role plays, learning games, etc.